-This spring, the Brattleboro Women's Chorus will perform their annual spring concerts, titled "Made in Vermont" on Saturday, May 12 at 7:30 pm and Sunday, May 13, 2017 at 4 pm at the Centre Congregational Church.
+This fall, the Brattleboro Women's Chorus will perform their annual spring concerts, titled "Keep Hope Alive" on Saturday, November 17 at 7:30 pm and Sunday, November 18, 2017 at 4 pm at the First Baptist Church.

-If you would like to join the BWC, please mark your calendars for our FALL session!
-Rehearsals will start September 5 & 6, 2018.
+If you would like to join the BWC, please mark your calendars for our SPRING session!
+Rehearsals will start in March 2019.
 Read more about joining here!

 We also offer or host other events that are open to the public, from concerts to our annual bake sale at the Welcome Center.